ishanvyas22/awesome-open-source-systems/README.md

 - [Akaunting](https://github.com/akaunting/akaunting) - Akaunting is a free, open source and online accounting software designed for small businesses and freelancers.
 It is built with modern technologies such as Laravel, VueJS, Bootstrap 4, RESTful API etc.
 - [Crater](https://github.com/bytefury/crater) - Crater is an open-source web & mobile app that helps you track expenses, payments & create professional invoices & estimates.
 - [Invoice Ninja](https://github.com/invoiceninja/invoiceninja) - Invoices, Expenses and Tasks built with Laravel and Flutter.

+## Analytics

+- [Matomo](https://github.com/matomo-org/matomo) - Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.

 ## Chat and Message Platforms